Visiting the library

 All residents of Ohio are eligible to apply for a library card.
 You may fill out an application in-person at any of our library locations or you can apply online.
 Please note that a photo ID with proof of current address will be required to receive your library card.

-Can I use my Columbus or Southwest library card at your library (and vice versa)?
+I am a member of another library.
+Can I use my card at your library (and vice versa)?